 b) for any ESIM that does not meet the condition a) above, outside of 3° of the GSO arc, the maximum ESIM on-axis e.i.r.p. shall not exceed 55 dBW for emission bandwidths up to and including 100 MHz.
 For emission bandwidths larger than 100 MHz, the maximum ESIM on-axis e.i.r.p. may be increased proportionately;

+Annex 1bis to draft new Resolution [A15] (WRC-19)

+Provisions for protection of non-GSO MSS feeder links in the frequency band 29.1-29.5 GHz from ESIM

+With regard to non-GSO MSS feeder links referred to in resolves 1.1.7 of this Resolution, the provisions in Part A, Part B, or Part C, below, as appropriate, shall apply:

+A. If an ESIM communicating with a GSO FSS network complies with each of the parameters or operating conditions listed in Table 1 below, coordination is used to ensure compatibility between the affected non-GSO MSS feeder link systems in the 29.1-29.5 GHz band and the GSO FSS network with which the ESIM is associated.

+Table 1

+ESIM operational characteristics and parameter